 Stitch the short edge first, but leave at least a 6″ gap in the middle so you can re-stuff the feathers.

 Turn the corner and continue sewing along the long edge.
 Then go back and run another length of stitching close to the first line – about 1/8″ away – as shown below.
 This will help keep the quills of the feather from escaping the pillow insert.
 I have a serger, so I also serged the edges but it’s not necessary.

 Turn the fabric right side out.
 Along the edge where you left the opening, finger press along the seam.

 Remember the second plastic bag I told you to grab?
-To keep the outer fabric clean, put the plastic bag back on and roll the upper edge down around it as shown below.
+To keep the DIY pillow insert clean, put a plastic bag over the outer fabric and roll the upper edge down around it as shown.

 Put the filled bag of feathers into a rigid plastic container.
 I initially used a tall container but then switched over to a shorter one because it’s easier to reach into!